Waanyi: Language

-The Waanyi language, although earlier thought to be extinct, was found in the 2016 Australian census to have 16 speakers.
-This was down from the recorded peak of 40 in the 2011 Australian census.
+Although the Waanyi language was thought to be extinct, the 2016 Australian census found it to have 16 speakers, down from the recorded peak of 40 in the 2011 Australian census.
 It is classified as one of the Garrwan languages.

 Country

 The Waanyi territory was in well-watered limestone and sandstone country, including parts of the Gregory River.
 In Norman Tindale's estimation, the Waanyi held about 9,700 mi2 of territory, extending from the vicinity of the south of the upper Nicholson River, west of Corinda, and at Spring and Lawn Hill creeks.
 Their eastern extension lay at the Barkly (Barclay) River, Lawn Hill and Bannockburn.
 Their western frontier was at Old Benmara, and south-west they roamed as far as Mount Morgan.

 They lay south of the Kunindiri and Garrwa people, west of the Injilarija and Nguburinji peoples, and east of the Wambaya and Wakaya peoples' lands.
 They took over the land of the Injilarija, who were considered extinguished around 1880, around Lawn Hill (today part of Boodjamulla National Park).

+Waanyi people now co-manage the Ganalanga-Mindibirrina Indigenous Protected Area, declared in 2015.